LucianoAdonis/lucianoadonis.github.io/pages/thesis-the-core-five.md

 ---
 layout: custom
 title: The Core Five
-description: For The Galactic Republic
+description: An Alternative Path
 ---

 ~~Life it's like a game of chess, I don't know how to play chess.~~

-I've had my fair share of onboardings and interviews, one thing that always sticks is that sometimes the aim is a little of.
+I’ve had my fair share of onboardings and interviews, and one thing that always stands out is how often the aim feels just a little off.

-It reminds me of that blog that I read a while ago sometime, the title summarizes everything "Companies don't need geniuses" which apply very well when discussing about the expectations of a position.
+It reminds me of a blog I read some time ago, with a title that really stuck with me: “Companies Don’t Need Geniuses.”
+That sentiment perfectly captures the heart of what’s often wrong with role expectations.

-If you need to hire a genius to work with you, you either are pushing the boundaries of innovation or just searching for unicorns.
+If you find yourself needing to hire a genius to fill a position, it’s likely for one of two reasons: you’re genuinely pushing the boundaries of innovation—or you’re chasing unicorns.

 ---